gh-tests/files-to-review/README.md

     name: 'legal-to-review'
     regexp: '(licen(s|c)e)|(copyright)|(code.?of.?conduct)'
     teams:
-      - 'legal'
+      - 'Lawyers'
   - ui-experts:
     name: 'ui-experts-to-review'
     regexp: '\.css$'
 ```
-results in the following actions being performed:
+results in the following operations being performed:
 * comment indicating files to be reviewed by `legal-to-review` is added
-* `legal` team is added to the _Reviewers_ list
+* `Lawyers` team is added to the _Reviewers_ list
 * comment indicating files to be reviewed by `ui-experts-to-review` is added

 It looks similar to the following pull request: